Romina1145/capstone-CS50/README.md

 LET'S GO THROUGH THE FILES!

-Inside tha main folder 'CAPSTONE', we have two other folders: 'capstone' and 'RoMoCcino'.
+Inside the main folder 'CAPSTONE', we have two other folders: 'capstone' and 'RoMoCcino'.

 capstone folder: